ProjectPythia/landsat-ml-cookbook/README.md

 </a>

-This cookbook was inspired by the [EarthML](https://github.com/pyviz-topics/EarthML) tutorial.
+This cookbook was initially inspired by the [EarthML](https://github.com/pyviz-topics/EarthML) .
 See a list of the EarthML contributors [here:](https://github.com/pyviz-topics/EarthML/graphs/contributors)
 <a href="https://github.com/pyviz-topics/EarthML/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=pyviz-topics/EarthML" />
 </a>